 Journey data as follows: Date and time, latitude and longitude, speed and duration

 You can choose not to record journey data at any time.

-To provide services and products as an insurance broker we necessarily share your personal information with:
+To provide services and products as an insurance broker it’s necessary to share your personal information with:

 The insurer who requires it to maintain a record of their insured and the insurance policies issued, and to manage the provision of your insurance and pay claims.
 Your insurer will be identified on your quotation and later in your policy and they will use personal information in accordance with their own Privacy Policies.
 Your insurer will be one of the following: